MSc THESIS · UvA SNE × KPMG CYBER

 - Don't pre-filter passive OT graphs by recurrence.

-- Edge meaning — protocol, direction, endpoint roles — beats persistence.
+- Edge meaning beats persistence, think protocol, direction, endpoint roles.